Traumatic Brain Injury

 Traumatic Brain Injury Advisory Board Meeting Schedule

-Meetings are scheduled quarterly (February, May, August and November) from 10 a.m. to 3 p.m. and take place at the Giant Super Store, Second Floor – Community Center, Blue Mountain Room, 2300 Linglestown Road, Harrisburg, PA 17110.
-A meeting announcement is published prior to each meeting in the Pennsylvania Bulletin under the requirements outline in the Pennsylvania Sunshine Act (Open Meetings Law).
-Please note outside food and drinks are prohibited at the Giant Super Store.
+Meetings are scheduled quarterly (February, May, August and November) from 10 a.m. to 3 p.m.
+Meeting locations are published in the agenda, which is located under section “Upcoming Meetings” of the website.
+A meeting announcement is also published prior to each meeting in the Pennsylvania Bulletin under the requirements outline in the Pennsylvania Sunshine Act (Open Meetings Law).

 Child and Adolescent Brain Injury School Re-entry Program

 Under contract from the Department of Health and with partnership from the Department of Education, the Brain Injury Association of Pennsylvania developed a Child and Adolescent Brain Injury School Re-entry Program called BrainSTEPS (Strategies, Teaching Educators, Parent and Students).
 BrainSTEPS is working to make sure that those who provide educational support to children with brain injury have a good understanding of brain injury, the resulting challenges, and supports and interventions that will assist these students achieve educational success through graduation.

 For further information regarding the School Re-Entry Program, please contact:

 Brain Injury Association of PA